BLM-Alaska Energy Program

 The primary responsibilities of BLM Alaska's Energy Program include:

-Conducting pre-lease assessments; post-lease sale bid evaluations in the National Petroleum Reserve–Alaska (NPR-A)
+Conducting pre-lease assessments and post-lease sale bid evaluations for the tracts in the National Petroleum Reserve in Alaska (NPR-A)

 Permitting oil and gas exploration and development activities

 Protecting federal lands from drainage of oil and gas from wells drilled on non-federal lands

 Inspecting industry operations for compliance with regulations, lease terms, and permit conditions